foodfight/showz/whats-cookin/episode_10.md

  * Configures /etc/resolv.conf via attributes
  * 'node' went missing in the template.

-CHANGELOG.md / link to github.
+### Reminders and announcements

+A quick Public Service Announcment:  If you publish a cookbook on the community site, please include a CHANGELOG.md or at least a link to the cookbook's repository github.
+This makes it much easier for everyone to see what's changed between versions.

 Do you have cookbook news that you'd like to share or feedback on the show?
 Please drop a line to info@foodfightshow.org

 Be sure to follow @foodfightshow on twitter!